-Thinking about keeping a Flowerhorn?
+Thinking about keeping a Flowerhorn fish?
 Here are a few things that you will need to consider:

-- Tank: The tank should be 125-gallons if you wish to keep a single Flowerhorn or 150-gallons if you wish to keep other cichlids with your Flowerhorn.
+- Tank: The tank should be 125-gallons if you wish to keep a single Flowerhorn cichlid or 150-gallons if you wish to keep other cichlids with your Flowerhorn fish.
 This gives them enough room to swim and turn and helps dilute the massive amount of waste they produce.

-- Filtration: Canister Filters are the best option for the large tanks that Flowerhorns command.
-They will be able to filter the large tanks far more efficiently than smaller filters, such as Hang-on-Back (HOB) or sponge filters.
-These are the best choice for crystal-clear water.
+- Filtration: Canister Filters are the best option for the large tanks that Flowerhorn fish command.
+They filter large tanks far more efficiently than smaller filters, such as Hang-on-Back (HOB) or sponge filters.

-- Lighting: Some owners pick specific LED lighting with adjustable colors in order to show their Flowerhorn’s best colors.
-Flowerhorns are not demanding when it comes to lighting, and any aquarium light can be considered.
+- Lighting: Some owners pick specific LED lighting with adjustable colors in order to show the best colors for their fish.
+Flowerhorn fish are not demanding when it comes to lighting, and any aquarium light can be considered.

-- Heater: A heater is essential to keeping Flowerhorns, as they need a temperature of at least 80 degrees Fahrenheit, which is not achievable without a heater.
-We recommend the Cobalt Aquatics Neo-Therm – they are durable and incredibly consistant!
+- Heater: A heater is essential to keeping Flowerhorns fish.
+They need a temperature of at least 80 degrees Fahrenheit, which you need a heater for.
+We recommend the Cobalt Aquatics Neo-Therm – they are durable and very consistent.

-Most Flowerhorns are kept in bare tanks with no decorations for one reason: interaction.
+Most Flowerhorn fish are kept in bare tanks with no decorations for one reason: interaction.
 If they have other sources of entertainment, including tank mates, they will be less interactive with you.

-Flowerhorns, like most cichlids, tend to destroy plants, but it is possible to try hardier plants that can be super-glued to rocks around the tank, such as anubias species and java ferns.
+Flowerhorn fish, like most cichlids, love to destroy plants.
+But it is possible to try hardier plants that can be super-glued to rocks around the tank.
+I recommend anubias species, java moss, and java ferns.

 Large rocks and driftwood are common hardscapes found in Flowerhorn tanks.
-They provide some forms of hiding areas and playgrounds for the Flowerhorn and allow you to have some form of aquascaping control over the tank.
+They provide some forms of hiding areas and playgrounds for the Flowerhorn.
+You also get to have some form of aquascaping control over the tank.

-Flowerhorns are extremely sensitive to ammonia and nitrite, so it is essential to completely cycle your aquarium before introducing any fish.
+Flowerhorn fish are somewhat sensitive to ammonia and nitrite, so it is essential to completely cycle your aquarium before introducing any aquarium fish.

-Plants also help absorb nitrogen compounds such as ammonia, nitrite, and nitrate, and can carry in small colonies of bacteria that convert these harmful compounds to less harmful ones.
+Plants also help absorb nitrogen compounds such as ammonia, nitrite, and nitrate, which keep fish healthy.
+They also carry in small colonies of bacteria that convert these harmful compounds to less harmful ones.

-This speeds up the cycling process, sine the bacterial colonies are already established, and the only thing left to do is to build up their numbers.
+This speeds up the cycling process since the bacterial colonies are already established.
+And the only thing left to do is to build up their numbers.

-This essential cycling time not only allows you to set up your perfect hardscape, but it also allows you to research everything you need to know about your planned pet.
-Additionally, it allows other types of bacteria and biofilm to establish, which leads to an overall healthier tank.
+All this essential cycling time allows you to research everything you need to know about your planned pet.
+Also, you have time for other types of bacteria and biofilm to establish, resulting in an overall healthier tank.

 Since Flowerhorns are a hybrid fish, most of them are infertile.
 The males are far more likely to be infertile than the females but being able to breed a pair of Flowerhorns is going almost impossible.